KiFoundation/ki-networks/Testnet/kichain-t-3/README.md

 Other wise kill the process manually after the halt height is reached.

 ⚠️ Before you proceed ensure the node has halted!
+Beware of the automatic restart in case it is enabled in your service.

 Backup the chain data and config directory